tmhglnd/total-serialism/README.md

 - [Inspiration & Further Reading](#inspiration--further-reading)
 - [License](#license)

-## Content
+# Content

 The library consists of a few subsets:
 - `Generative` : Basic methods that generate arrays of number sequences, such as methods that generate an ascending array of numbers evenly spread between a low and high value.
-- `Algorithmic` : More complex methods to generate number sequences, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci sequence, pisano periods and more.
+- `Algorithmic` : These are also generative methods, but are in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci sequence, pisano periods and more.
 - `Transform` : Methods that transform the array in some fashion.
 Think of methods such as reversing, palindrome, duplicating, inversing, interleaving and more.
 - `Stochastic` : Methods for procedurally generating number sequences based on various types of randomness, such as white noise (evenly distributed), rolling dice, flipping a coin and more.
 - `Utility` : Methods necessary to run functions in the libraries above.

-## Install
+# Install

 ```
 $ npm install total-serialism
 ```

-## Usage
+# Usage

 The entire library